hashkazi00/learn-python/README.md

 # learn-python
-Years On Python Learning From Sources such as netacad.com, freecodecamp, nptel.com
+JUPYTER NOTEBOOKS OF Years Of Python Learning From Sources such as netacad.com, freecodecamp, nptel.com